 Most recipes are accompanied with a beautiful photo.
 In my experience the prep and cook times were accurate as printed.
 I would have loved to see the cookbook concept come full circle by included some suggested meal plans or being more explicit about the sauce variations available for the various recipes.
 Thankfully this isn’t really a hindrance to enjoying the book, since in addition to being organized around sauces/styles it also includes a comprehensive index.
 Like Vegan Richa’s Indian Kitchen, this new cookbook will be a great addition to your cookbook shelf!

 Back to the cheesy mac and broccoli.
 I’ve been doing this vegan thing for a while now and have seen many takes on potato-carrot “cheese” over the years..
 As I talked about in my vegan baked mac and cheese recipe, I’m skeptical of the carrot in there and usually if I’m creating a recipe I go a different direction with it.
+My classic vegan mac and cheese contains no “orange thing” at all for that same reason.

 For the purposes of science, I tried really hard to follow Richa’s recipe exactly; I was at least loyal to the potato and carrot base and it’s by far the best version of that that I’ve had yet.
 Richa expertly brings in other supporting ingredients to build a flavorful cheezy sauce that boasts a beautiful orange color and coats the macaroni noodles and broccoli perfectly.